rbenhase/beaver-brewer/README.md

 ***

 ## Homebrew for Beaver Builder ##
 Beaver Brewer extends the Beaver Builder plugin by giving admins the ability to easily install "homebrew" modules.
 It also enables developers to release their modules in an a la carte fashion (no plugin wrapper needed) and even offer automatic updates to their modules through the Wordpress dashboard.
-You can [download the plugin](http://beaverbrewer.com/downloads) and [download an example module](https://bitbucket.org/rbenhase1/example-bb-module-two-column-text-editor/get/master.zip) right away to get started.
+You can [download the plugin](http://beaverbrewer.com/downloads) and [download some modules](http://beaverbrewer.com/modules) right away to get started.

 Beaver Brewer is in active development and should be considered an alpha at this stage.
 For this reason, it is not yet recommended that you install it on a Production site.
 When more features are added to the plugin, an automatic update will appear in your Wordpress plugin admin page.